-External contractors involved in providing a platform and/or maintaining certain services such as Microsoft (Office, Exchange, Outlook, Teams), OpenText, Thomson Reuters (Matter Sphere) and external law firms representing the EPO in front of the ILOAT may also process personal data, which can include accessing it.
+External contractors involved in involved in providing a platform and/or maintaining certain services such as Zoom, Microsoft (Office, Exchange, Outlook, Teams), OpenText and Thomson Reuters (Matter Sphere) may also process personal data, which can include accessing it.

 4. Who has access to your personal data and to whom are they disclosed?